 The team at Helfrich-Associates has worked with more than forty building departments in the past three years on more than 200 foundation repair projects.
 If any of the following sounds familiar to you, rest assure you’re not alone.

-webpage The Berkeley Hotel
+pop over to this web-site The Berkeley Hotel

 In early 2011 Helfrich-Associates was asked to examine The DoubleTree by Hilton Hotel at Berkeley Marina and evaluate the structural integrity of a portion of the hotel.